EE-institute/demo/demosl/work/examples.md

 Recall that the default cardinality range of a property type at the domain side is 0..* and at the range side 1..1.
 Default values are commonly not indicated in a schema.

+## Schema of the FM
+![Fig. A.4 Schema of the FM]

+The diagram above is the expression, in GOSL, of the schema of the FM.
+It applies to the state
+space of the production world of an SoI.
+An example of a state space schema is the one that is
+exhibited in Fig. 6.2.
+Note that the property types are formulated in a concise form: the references to the elements in
+the domain and the range are omitted.
+Recall that the default cardinality range of a property type at the domain side is 0..* and at the
+range side 1..1.
+Default values are commonly not indicated in a schema.
+![Fig. 6.2 Example of a State Space Schema]

+## Coordination Structure Diagram (CSD)
+![Fig. A.5 Definition of the Coordination Structure Diagram]

+The blue coloured and bold-lined parts above collectively define the (semantic) contents of a
+Coordination Structure Diagram (CSD).
+Thus, every CSD represents the existence, in the chosen
+SoI, of a number of transaction kinds, actor roles (and consequently transactor roles) as well as
+composite transactor roles and multiple transaction kinds.
+In addition, it represents the existence
+of a number of executor links, initiator links, access links and wait links.
+Note that a transactor
+role is the combination of a transaction kind and the actor role that has its executor role.

+The instances of the property type ‘is part of’ (which exist between transaction kinds and multiple
+transaction kinds, as well as between transactor roles and composite transactor roles) may
+be implicitly given.
+It is important yet to know that a multiple transaction kind is a collection of
+transaction kinds, and that a composite transactor role is a collection of transactor roles.
+![Fig. 3.3 Example of a CSD]

+---

+## Action Rule Specifications
+![Fig. A.6 Place of the Action Rule Specifications]

+The meaning of the blue coloured and bold-lined parts above is that every action rule applies to
+one transaction kind step kind, e.g. TK04/da in the essential model of the Rent-A-Car organisation
+(cf. [1] Chap.
+15), but there may be several action rules that apply to the same transaction
+kind step kind (or coordination event kind).
+They differ however in the additional while clause.
+There is an action rule for every combination of a coordination event kind and a wait condition.
+Action rules are expressed in Action Rule Specifications (ARS).

+---

+## Process Structure Diagram (PSD)
+![Fig. A.7 Definition of the Process Structure Diagram]

+The blue coloured and bold-lined parts above collectively define the (semantic) contents of a
+Process Structure Diagram (PSD).
+Thus, every PSD represents the existence, in the chosen SoI,
+of a number of transaction kinds and actor roles, as well as transaction kind step kinds, where
+every transaction kind step kind (e.g. TK04/da) is defined as the aggregation of a general step
+kind (e.g. ‘da’) and a transaction kind (e.g. TK01).
+In addition, it represents the existence of a
+number of executor links and initiator links, as well as a number of wait links between transaction
+kind step kinds.
+![Fig. 4.4 Example of a PSD]

+---

+## Transaction Process Diagram (TPD)
+![Fig. A.8 Definition of the Transaction Process Diagram]

+The blue coloured and bold-lined parts above collectively define the (semantic) contents of a
+Transaction Process Diagram (TPD).
+Fig. 4.2 shows the complete transaction pattern (CTP)
+expressed in a TPD.
+A typical use of this TPD is discussed in the case Fixit (cf. [1] Chap.
+13).
+Another typical use is to show precisely the interrelationships of transactions.
+An example of this
+way of using the TPD is exhibited in Fig. 4.5.

+---

+## Object Fact Diagram (OFD)
+![Fig. A.9 Definition of the Object Fact Diagram]

+The blue coloured and bold-lined parts above collectively define the (semantic) contents of an
+Object Fact Diagram (OFD).
+As one may expect, the diagram in Fig. A.9 is identical to the diagram
+in Fig. A.4 (Schema of the FM).

+---

+## Transactor Product Table (TPT)
+![Fig. A.10 Definition of the Transactor Product Table]

+The purple coloured and bold-lined parts above collectively define the (semantic) contents of a
+Transactor Product Table (TPT).
+Thus, every TPT represents the existence, in the chosen SoI, of
+a number of transaction kinds, actor roles, and product kinds.
+In addition, it expresses which actor
+role is the executor role of a transaction kind, and which product kind is associated with the
+transaction kind.
+![Table 7.1 Example of a TPT]

+---